Brikmo/brikmo-landing-page/src/pages/privacy/index.md

       8. Contacting Us

-      If you have any questions about this Privacy Policy or the manner in which we or our Third Party Agents treat your Personal Information, the practices of the Site, your dealings with the Brikmo Platform, or if you have technical problems, you may contact us at [team@brikmo.co](mailto:team@brikmo.co).
+      If you have any questions about this Privacy Policy or the manner in which we or our Third Party Agents treat your Personal Information, the practices of the Site, your dealings with the Brikmo Platform, or if you have technical problems, you may contact us at support@brikmo.co.

       9. Jurisdiction-specific Provisions